Twelve Tribes of Israel: Sons and tribes

-Jacob elevated the descendants of Ephraim and Manasseh (the two sons of Joseph and his Egyptian wife Asenath) to the status of full tribes in their own right due to Joseph receiving a double portion after Reuben lost his birth right because of his transgression with Bilhah.
+Jacob elevated the descendants of Ephraim and Manasseh (the two sons of Joseph and his Egyptian wife Asenath) to the status of full tribes in their own right.
+Joseph received Reuben's birth right because of the latter's transgression with Bilhah.

 In the biblical narrative the period from the conquest of Canaan under the leadership of Joshua until the formation of the United Kingdom of Israel passed with the tribes forming a loose confederation, described in the Book of Judges.
 Modern scholarship has called into question the beginning, middle, and end of this picture and the account of the conquest under Joshua has largely been abandoned.
-The Bible's depiction of the 'period of the Judges' is widely considered doubtful.
+The biblical depiction of the "period of the Judges" is widely considered doubtful.
 The extent to which a united Kingdom of Israel ever existed is also a matter of ongoing dispute.

-Living in exile in the sixth century BCE, the prophet Ezekiel has a vision for the restoration of Israel, of a future in which the twelve tribes of Israel are living in their land again.
+Living in exile in the sixth century BC, the prophet Ezekiel has a vision for the restoration of Israel, of a future in which the twelve tribes of Israel are living in their land again.
+In its account of the completion of the Second Temple in Jerusalem after the return of the exiles, the Book of Ezra states that the dedication of the temple was accompanied by the sacrifice of 12 he-goats as a sin offering for the twelve tribes.

 Land allotment

+According to Joshua 13–19, the Land of Israel was divided by lots into twelve sections corresponding to the twelve tribes of Israel.
+There is a contractual aspect of the division of the land according to the tribes.
+According to the Babylonian Talmud (Baba Bathra 106b), the lots did not actually function as a legal allocation of property but only clarified the division.
+Rather, the legal allocation of property took effect when the tribes actually settled on the land and worked the land.

-According to Joshua 13–19, the Land of Israel was divided into twelve sections corresponding to the twelve tribes of Israel.
-However, the tribes receiving land differed from the biblical tribes.
-The Tribe of Levi had no land appropriation but had six Cities of Refuge under their administration as well as the Temple in Jerusalem.
-There was no land allotment for the Tribe of Joseph, but Joseph's two sons, Ephraim and Manasseh, received their father's land portion.
+The tribes receiving land differed from the biblical tribes.
+For example, the Tribe of Levi had no land appropriation but had six Cities of Refuge under their administration.
+In addition, there was no land allotment for the Tribe of Joseph, but Joseph's two sons, Ephraim and Manasseh, received their father's land portion.

 Thus the tribes receiving an allotment were: